The Barri Armitage Story

 Barri was at a workshop by Professor Corey at the University of South Carolina the night she learned her 22-year-old daughter, Nancy, was killed by a drunk driver.
 Nancy was a vibrant young lady – an accomplished singer, pianist and guitarist – who had written many songs, had her own poems published, and was working toward a masters in computer science at North Carolina State University.

 Barri turned to her poetry as a way to pour out her grief for the loss of her daughter as well as to share a deepening love for her husband, Dave.

 Upon learning of her tragedy, Stephen Corey became a mentor to Barri, showing her how to improve the expression of her poetry and feelings by painting pictures with words and analogies to capture and convey her emotions and thoughts.
 Barri's poems began to be accepted by national journals and anthologies.

-In 1993, her book of poetry, Double Helix, won first place in a contest sponsored by the Washington Writers' Publishing House based in Washington, DC.
-It was published later that year.
+In 1992, her book of poetry, Double Helix, won first place in a contest sponsored by the Washington Writers' Publishing House based in Washington, DC.
+It was published the following year.
 “The title is an analogy of love and sorrow, the stuff of life, as is DNA, with its twisted strands a part of all our lives,” Barri explained.

 Barri says, “I am grateful to God for giving me the joy of setting His precious Scriptures to timeless melodies.
 Looking back I can see how He has led me along the way, training me, even through sorrows, as He proves His promise found in I Corinthians 10:13 to never give us more than we can bear.”